SchmidtDSE/afscgap/CONTRIBUTING.md

  - Object attributes should be private and immutable whenever possible.
  - Object immutable attributes should be prefixed by a single underscore available via getters.
  - We wish to operate with as few dependencies as possible.
 At this stage, we want to limit that to only the requests library as described in the [README](https://github.com/SchmidtDSE/afscgap/blob/main/README.md).
- - We expect growth in functionality but, to maintain simplicity for end uers, we request that developers perfer [composition over inheritance](https://betterprogramming.pub/prefer-composition-over-inheritance-1602d5149ea1) in the form of [decoration over inheritance](https://dzone.com/articles/is-inheritance-dead) to allow for easy addition of transparent behavior.
+ - We expect growth in functionality but, to maintain simplicity for end users, we request that developers prefer [composition over inheritance](https://betterprogramming.pub/prefer-composition-over-inheritance-1602d5149ea1) in the form of [decoration over inheritance](https://dzone.com/articles/is-inheritance-dead) to allow for easy addition of transparent behavior.
  - The release to pypi should be free of major static files even if a flat file, contributed application, etc are part of the project.

 We encourage folks in our community to open issues if they wish to discuss these design choices further but, at this time, we may not merge pull requests that do not conform to these choices.